garden-io/garden/examples/k8s-deploy-config-templates/README.md

 The config template defines a Build and Deploy action "pair" for building a container with the `container` Build action and deploying it to Kubernetes with the `kubernetes` Deploy action.

+In the example we use the `patchResources` field of the `kubernetes` Deploy action to patch some fields in the K8s manifests without modifying the manifests themselves.

-The Kubernetes manifests themselves include template strings so that common values can be overwritten, similar to the pattern used in [this Kubernetes Deploy action example](../k8s-deploy-shared-manifests).
-We recommend checking that out for more details on using Garden template strings in K8s manifests.
+This is the same pattern that's used in [this Kubernetes Deploy action example](../k8s-deploy-patch-resources).
+We recommend checking that out for more details on patching K8s manifests.

 The example is a three tier web app with web, API, and database components.